 When the beast returned, he saw instantly that the boy had broken his word.

 The boy always wore a bandage on his hand, and a scarf around his head to cover his gilded affliction.
-One day, the daughter of the Prince of this castle was passing through the garden, and said to him, “Do you not know that you should take your hat off in my presence?”
+One day, the daughter of the prince of this castle was passing through the garden, and said to him, “Do you not know that you should take your hat off in my presence?”

 The boy bowed and apologised to the princess, saying that he could not bare his head because it was scabbed terribly.

-And so every day, the boy chose the most beautiful flowers from the garden and delivered them to the room of the Princess.
-He had special dispensation not to remove his head-gear as he entered her room.
+Every day, the boy chose the most beautiful flowers from the garden and delivered them to the room of the princess.
+He had special dispensation not to remove his head gear as he entered her room.

-A year went by, and the Princess viewed the boy with great favour, and thought it a pity that his head and hand were so afflicted that he did not dare show them to the world.
-And the boy with the golden hair beneath his scarf began to regret that he was too lowly to befriend this beautiful young woman.
+A year went by, and the princess viewed the boy with great favour, and thought it a pity that his head and hand were so afflicted that he did not dare show them to the world.
+The boy with the golden hair beneath his scarf began to regret that he was too lowly to befriend this beautiful young woman.

-And in an instant the boy saw that a dark horse was champing the grass on the lawn.
-As he lifted his foot to walk towards it, his leg felt stiff and heavy, and he realised that he was wearing a suit of black armor.
+In an instant the boy saw that a dark horse was chomping the grass on the lawn.
+As he lifted his foot to walk towards it, his leg felt stiff and heavy, and he realised that he was wearing a suit of black armour.

-The Prince celebrated his victory with a great banquet for the knights who had fought for him.
+The prince celebrated his victory with a great banquet for the knights who had fought for him.
 At the height of the feasting, he called all to order.
 He announced that he was about to throw a golden arrow up into the air, and any bachelor who caught it would win the the hand of his daughter.
 It so happened that the boy was helping the servants at the table, for they were especially busy that evening.
-When the prince threw the arrow, it flew over the heads of all the knights, and straight towards the boy.
-He caught it.
+When the prince threw the arrow, it flew over the heads of all the knights, and straight towards the boy and he caught it.
 He only intended to be helpful, but in doing so, he committed a grave offence.
-The prince bellowed:

-And an hour before the wedding, a strange, hairy, and ferocious beast turned up at the gates of the castle.
+An hour before the wedding, a strange, hairy and ferocious beast turned up at the gates of the castle.
 The boy gave orders that he was to be treated as his best man and guest of honour.
-And for the rest of his life, good fortune smiled upon the boy, who later became the Prince of that land, and who lived and reigned in great happiness along side his wise and fair princess.
+For the rest of his life, good fortune smiled upon the boy, who later became the prince of that land, and who lived and reigned in great happiness along side his wise and fair princess.